-ANew babies and all their cuteness bring with them a queue of visitors.
-And while visits and kind wishes are most appreciated by new parents, there are a few etiquette rules that should definitely be taken into consideration in order to make sure you get invited back again soon!
+A new baby and all their cuteness bring with them a queue of visitors.
+While visits and kind wishes are most appreciated by new parents, there are a few etiquette rules that should definitely be taken into consideration in order to make sure you get invited back again soon!

 We know the excitement of hearing the fantastic news that baby has finally arrived!
 You may feel like you have been waiting for a long time to meet them but so have mum and dad.
 Allow them enough time to get home, get settled and wait for them to ask you over rather than just turning up.

 New babies have a fragile immune system.
 And there would be nothing worse than passing on any bugs or colds to either baby or mum.
 If you are feeling at all under the weather then postpone your visit – there will be plenty of time to see the baby later!

 Wait until you are offered to hold baby

 Try not to run in the door and grab baby straight away.
 Although they can be hard to resist with their adorable tiny fingers and toes and their amazing newborn smell, wait until mum or dad asks if you would like to hold them.

 As mentioned above, babies have fragile immune systems.
 So even if you aren’t sick, you should make sure that your hands and clothes are clean before you touch baby.
 You should also avoid kissing them on the lips or face or on their hands which can go into their mouths.
 Although you might not feel unwell there is still the risk of passing on bacteria.

 Everyone loves a cuddle but know when enough is enough.
 Particularly if you are visiting in the early days, mum may be anxious to get baby back.
 And if baby starts to cry, offer to hand them back to mum or dad no matter how long you have had them for.
 They may be happy for you to try and settle them but if not it can be awful to watch your baby cry in someone else’s arms.